-ActiveMelody: This has become my favorite YouTube guitar educator.
+ActiveMelody: This has become my favorite YouTube guitar learning site.
+His daily emails often lead me to practice new ideas and techniques.
 Brian is a great guitar player who shares tons of great videos that can help you learn very useful techniques, for free.
 He does have a paid service as well, providing tabs and more.
 Here is his YouTube channel: https://www.youtube.com/c/Activemelodylessons/ and here is his web site: www.activemelody.com/lessons.

 GuitarJamz: I had so much fun with Marty Schwartz's Blues Lessons!
 You can try these for free (Marty also has like a zillion free lessons on YouTube - see the next resource below).
 GuitarJamz is not just blues - there are lessons in theory, Country, beginner lessons, and much more.
 As I write this in early 2020, it costs $139 a year to subscribe and as long as you are going to spend time with the lessons it is very much worth.